Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Efficient leverage score sampling for KRP matrices

 Our goal is to identify the set $\DetSet = \set{i \in [N] | p_i > \tau}$.
 Define

 It is easy to show that if $i_k \not\in \DetSetk$, then $p_i \leq \tau$ for any linear index $i$ with row $i_k$ in its constituent subindices.
 Hence, we can conclude

 This means we need only check a small number of combinations.
 If $\bar n_k = | \DetSetk |$, then we need only check $\prod_{k=1}^d \bar n_k \ll N$ possibilities.
 It is easy to see that $\bar n_k < 1/\tau$, so we can limit the number of possibilities to consider by the choice of $\tau$.
-We have found that $\tau = 1/s$ is effective in practice, and this is the choice we use in all experiments.
+We have found that $\tau = 1/s$ is effective in practice.
+Technically, this only bounds the number of combinations that must be checked by $s^d$.
+However, if such a problem is encountered, one can increase $\tau$ (which is chosen arbitrarily) so that the number of combinations to check is reduced.
+In practice, we did not encounter a situation of needing to check $s^d$ samples, so we used $\tau=1/s$ in all least squares solves of all of experiments.
+More generally, we assume $\tau$ is sufficient small so that $\sdet < s$.

-Once we have obtained the deterministic indices, we need to sample the remaining rows randomly as described in \cref{sec:comb-determ-rand} for the hybrid sample.
-Because we will not have explicit access to the probabilities for every sample to rescale, we use \emph{rejection sampling}.
-Suppose $\xi_j$ be the $j$th random sample, sampled according to the original sampling probabilities in $\Vp$.
+Once we have obtained the deterministic indices, we need to sample the remaining rows randomly as described in \cref{sec:comb-determ-rand} for hybrid sampling.
+Because we will not have explicit access to every sample's probability to rescale, we use \emph{rejection sampling}.
+Suppose $\xi_j$ be the $j$th random sample, sampled according to the original probabilities in $\Vp$.
 We reject the random sample $\xi_j$ if $\xi_j \in \DetSet$ and resample until $\xi_j \not \in \DetSet$.
 This yields that the probability of selection $\xi_j = p_i / (1-\pdet)$, as desired.
 We continue to sample in this manner until we have $s_{\rnd} = s - s_{\det}$ successful random samples.

-The problem of determining which combination of indepdent random variables has a probability greater than a set threshold has also been studied in the context of cryptography.
+The problem of determining which combination of independent random variables has a probability greater than a set threshold has also been studied in the context of cryptography.
 Here a key is defined to be a string of the form $X_1, \ldots, X_m$ where each entry $X_i$ can take on one of $n$ values.
 We are also supplied with a matrix of probabilities $\Mx{M}$ such that $M_{ij} = \Prob[X_i = j]$ and the assignment of each $X_i$.
 The problem of key rank asks for a given probability $p$, how many keys have probability greater than $p$ and has been addressed in \cite{Glowacz15} and \cite{Martin15}.
 If the key assignments with probability greater than $p$ are also to be returned, the problem is called key enumeration which has been addressed in \cite{Poussier16}.
 Thus, key rank is similar to our problem of calculating $\sdet$ and key enumeration to finding the members of $\DetSet$.